 Renowned for being the birthplace of the famous Bluenose and Bluenose II, the town of Lunenburg, Nova Scotia has a long, proud seafaring history that continues to be reflected in its picturesque waterfront.

 History of Lunenburg, Nova Scotia

 The first mention of a settlement in what would later become the town of Lunenburg, Nova Scotia was in the early 1600s.
-At that time, it was an Acadian/Mi’kmaq village named Mirligueche, home to only settlers living along the water’s edge in wooden houses.
-After recurring hostilities between the French and English, Nova Scotia’s governor, Edward Cornwallis, ordered the village destroyed and, in its place, erected a British fortress to guard the harbour.
-However, the British recognized the area’s value as a settlement, given its well-protected harbour and easy access to Nova Scotia’s expansive forests, fertile farmland and lucrative fishing grounds.
+At that time, it was an Acadian/Mi’kmaq village named Mirligueche.
+After recurring hostilities between the French and English, Nova Scotia’s governor, Edward Cornwallis, ordered the village of wooden houses destroyed.
+In its place, a British fortress was erected to guard the harbour.
+However, the British recognized the area’s value as a settlement:

 As the use of wooden vessels fell in favour to steel steamships, the town evolved to become a modern ship repair and outfitting port, especially during the First and Second World Wars and to the Province’s trawler fleet.
 Today, Lunenburg, Nova Scotia is very much a town where the past meets the present.
 Seventy percent of the original buildings from the 18th and 19th centuries continue to greet visitors with their colourful facades.
 As a result, the town has been recognized as a UNESCO World Heritage Site – a fitting tribute to the lasting history nestled alongside this tranquil harbour.